Sky TV packages explained

 We’ve sort of been going in ascending order throughout this rundown, but we’ll need to take a couple of steps back to talk about what Sky deems worthy of the official Sky Sports Bundle title.

-You’d think, wouldn’t you, that this would contain The Family Bundle, plus all six channels of Sky Sports (Sky Sports 1, 2, 3, 4, 5 and Sky F1 and Sky Sports HQ – the sports news channel).
-But no. The Sky Sports Bundle, as Sky terms it, is The Sky Original Bundle, but with Sky Sports tagged on.
+You’d think, wouldn’t you, that this would contain the Box Sets Bundle, plus all six channels of Sky Sports (Sky Sports 1, 2, 3, 4, 5 and Sky F1 and Sky Sports HQ – the sports news channel).
+But no. The Sky Sports Bundle, as Sky terms it, is the Original Bundle, but with Sky Sports tagged on.

-If you want everything in the Sky Family Bundle, plus Sky Sports (what we’d recommend for sports fans with a family) you’ll have to do exactly that: choose the Family Bundle, then add Sports at the checkout.
+If you want everything in the Box Sets Bundle, plus Sky Sports (what we’d recommend for sports fans with a family) you’ll have to do exactly that: choose the Box Sets Bundle, then add Sports at the checkout.

-You actually have to select The Family Bundle instead, then click the ‘Add HD’ button (which is greyed out and unclickable if you haven’t selected The Family Bundle).
+You actually have to select Sky Box Sets Bundle instead, then click the ‘Add HD’ button (which is greyed out and unclickable if you haven’t selected the Box Sets Bundle).

-Both The Family Bundle and the addition of the ‘HD Pack’ (if you’re adding Sky Sports or Sky Movies) add significantly to the monthly cost.
+Both the Box Sets Bundle and the addition of the ‘HD Pack’ (if you’re adding Sky Sports or Sky Movies) add significantly to the monthly cost.

 We’re pretty certain that a lot of people buying this bundle don’t realise they’re getting standard definition until they get it up and running.
 And, of course, once it’s in the house, it’s hard not to just relent and pay the extra twenty quid or so a month to get what you thought you were buying in the first place.

-What’s been said about The Sky Sports Bundle can be equally said here.
-It’s The Original Bundle with the addition of Sky Movies.
-If you want better telly beyond movies, go for The Sky Family Bundle, then add Sky Movies at the checkout.
+What’s been said about the Sky Sports Bundle can be equally said here.
+It’s the Original Bundle with the addition of Sky Cinema (previously Sky Movies).
+If you want better telly beyond movies, go for the Box Sets Bundle, then add Sky Cinema at the checkout.

 That's also the only way (by adding the ‘HD Pack’) that you’ll be watching your movies in HD.